alandefreitas/scistats/README.md

 #### Dispersion

-> b o8 Work in progress
+> ⚠️ Work in progress

 #### Correlation

-> b o8 Work in progress
+> ⚠️ Work in progress

 ### Probability

-> b o8 Work in progress
+> ⚠️ Work in progress

 ### Hypothesis Testing

-> b o8 Work in progress
+> ⚠️ Work in progress

 ### Bayesian statistics

-> b o8 Work in progress
+> ⚠️ Work in progress

 ### Data processing

-> b o8 Work in progress
+> ⚠️ Work in progress

 #### Outliers

-> b o8 Work in progress
+> ⚠️ Work in progress

 ## Roadmap